lamoda/gonkey/README.md

     ...
 ```

-##### Стратегии ответов (strategy)
+##### Response strategies (strategy)

-Стратегии ответов определяют, как мок будет отвечать на входящие запросы.
+Response strategies define what mock will response to incoming requests.

 ###### nop

-Пустая стратегия. На любой запрос возвращается ответ `204 No Content` с пустым телом.
+Empty strategy.
+All requests are served with `204 No Content` and empty body.

-Не имеет параметров.
+No parameters.

-Пример:
+Example:

 ```yaml
   ...